Microsoft/azure-docs.pt-pt/articles/azure-maps/map-add-image-layer.md

 ---
-title: Adicionar uma camada de imagem ao Azure Maps | Microsoft Docs
+title: Add an Image layer to Azure Maps | Microsoft Docs
-description: Como adicionar uma camada de imagem ao SDK da Web do Azure Maps.
+description: How to add an Image Layer to the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 07/29/2019